galaxyproject/galaxy-hub/src/develop/api/index.md

 | DELETE |  delete()   |  [delete.py](https://github.com/galaxyproject/galaxy/tree/master/scripts/api/delete.py)  |

-# Galaxy's API behind proxy
+# Galaxy's API behind a proxy

-You have to make sure, the calls are going through the proxy by adding the following lines to the Apache config file
+You have to make sure that the API calls are passing through the proxy by adding the following lines to the Apache config file:

    ```
     <Location "/api">